 The ability to make and use fire is just as relevant today as it has been for thousands of years.
 The modern equivalent of fire is electricity.
 Everything you use in your home that needs it has its roots in fire.
 In the wild, fire is your electricity!

 For over 65,000 years Aboriginal people have cared for and managed the land through a complex system of active and predictable land management.
 They used fire and the life cycles of native plants to ensure plentiful wildlife and plant foods such as grass seeds and tubers throughout the year.

 Across Australia in 1788, early Europeans commented again and again that the land looked like a park or English estate.
 What were extensive grassy patches and pathways (where thick wooded areas are now) and open woodlands free of undergrowth…are now dense scrub.
 This park-like estate was created over thousands of years using precise (not random) fire management.

 Unfortunately, this valuable and necessary fire management practise stopped when the Aboriginal culture over most of Australia was displaced and destroyed with the arrival of Europeans and their livestock.
-Indigenous people were no longer able to tend their country as they had done for thousands of years, and it became overgrown and vulnerable to the hugely damaging bushfires we now experience.
+Traditional people were no longer able to tend their country as they had done for thousands of years, and it became overgrown and vulnerable to the hugely damaging bushfires we now experience.

 Aboriginal people in the north have to this day continued their time tested methods of fire stick farming and land management.
 Knowing which plants tolerate and need fire for germination and when, how much and when not to burn, has created a planned tapestry of lush woodland and grassy areas for seed, devoid of dense undergrowth.
 These precise methods of fire management, mastering timing and intensity (cool and hot fires) are crucial to support various plant and animal communities.